48 hours on… a Scottish Adventure

 19:00 DINE OUT IN THE COOL SPOTS

 Glasgow has seen a raft of hip new eateries join its excellent restaurant repertoire this year.
 Can’t decide what cuisine you fancy?
-Head to Dockyard Social near the cool neighbourhood of Finnieston, a street food and bar hub hosting a number of start-ups.
+Head to Dockyard Social near the cool neighbourhood of Finnieston, a new street food and bar hub hosting a number of start-ups.
 Here you’ll find everything from wood-fired pizza to Hirata buns and Korean fried chicken.
 And find a slice of the US state Kentucky in the East End of Glasgow at Van Winkle, a ‘bourbon BBQ grill’, which comes with a superb choice of Bourbon.
-Or explore the cobbled street of Ashton Lane, home to magical venues including Brel and Ubiquitous Chip.

 21:00 PARTY CITY